bitdriftlabs/capture-ios/Samples/iOS-Benchmark/README.md

 ## Setup

+[!IMPORTANT]
+A bitdrift Capture API key is needed to perform meaningful performance measurements.
+Contact info@bitdrift.io to get an API Key.

 1. Open the `iOS-Benchmark.xcodeproj` project in Xcode.
 1. Go to project settings > "Signing & Capabilities" and specify your "Team".
     <p align="center">